XpressAI/vecto-typescript-client/readme.md

 <br>

-# Vecto TypeScript SDK
+# Vecto TypeScript Client
-Welcome to the Vecto TypeScript SDK!
-This SDK provides convenient access to the Vecto API.
+Welcome to the Vecto TypeScript Client!
+This client provides convenient access to the Vecto API.

 ## Installation

 ```
-npm install vecto-sdk
+npm install @xpressai/vecto-client
 ```